 These are some of the things the Apollo 15 crew did that made scientists happy:

-Genesis rock: The Apollo explored the Apennine Mountains area because NASA believed it was on of the oldest places on the Moon, and that its soil could tell them about the Moon’s history.
+Genesis rock: The Apollo explored the Apennine Mountains area because NASA believed it was one of the oldest places on the Moon.
+So they hoped its soil could tell them about the Moon’s history.

-There, on Spur Crater, Scott and Irwin picked up the small “Genesis Rock,” which is a an anorthosite, and probably was part of the Moon’s core.
+There, on Spur Crater, Scott and Irwin picked up the small “Genesis Rock,” which is an anorthosite and probably was part of the Moon’s core.

-And although at 4,1 billion years old it is a few centuries younger than the Moon, it has helped scientists understand the process of formation of the Moon.
+Turns out, it is 4,1 billion years old, so it is a few centuries younger than the Moon.
+Still, it helped scientists understand how the Moon was formed.

 The duo also collected 170 lbs (77 kg) worth of geological samples.

-Since the astronauts were going to have the ideal vacuum conditions on the almost gravity-less Moon, they brought a hammer and a feather with them.
-Scott dropped them in front of the video camera that was transmitting live to Earth, and both objects did reach the ground at the same time, giving Galileo some late but due pat in the back.
+The astronauts were going to have the ideal vacuum conditions on the almost gravity-less Moon.
+So they brought a hammer and a feather with them.
+Scott dropped them in front of the video camera that was transmitting live to Earth.
+And both objects did reach the ground at the same time, giving Galileo some late but due pat in the back.

-Volcanic activity: while Worden orbited the Earth he took hundreds of pictures.
-Based on them, NASA saw that there probably was volcanic activity on an area of the Moon called Taurus-Littrow, and another mission, Apollo 17, was sent to investigate it.
+Volcanic activity: while Worden orbited the Earth, he took hundreds of pictures.
+Based on them, NASA saw that there probably was volcanic activity on an area of the Moon called Taurus-Littrow.
+A later mission, Apollo 17, was sent to investigate it.

-Experiments Package: to learn more about the Moon’s environment, the Apollo 15 crew left a kit of instruments on its surface, the ALSEP, which collected data and transmitted it to Earth.
+Experiments Package: to learn more about the Moon’s environment, the Apollo 15 crew left a kit of instruments on its surface.
+The kit, called ALSEP, kept collecting data after the astronauts left and transmitted it to Earth.

 The Endeavor orbits the Moon

-While Scott and Irwin were on the Moon, Worden kept orbiting it.
-He was quite busy, working up to 18 hours a day, taking pictures, doing experiments, and exercising to keep his muscles from atrophying.
-He slept only about 4 hrs daily, for Al has said he was too excited to sleep.
+While Scott and Irwin were on the Moon, Al Worden kept orbiting it.
+He was quite busy, working up to 18 hours a day.
+Al took pictures, did his own experiments, and exercised to keep his muscles from atrophying.
+He slept only about 4 hrs daily, as Al has said he was too excited to sleep.